jeongyoonlee/radyant/inst/marketing/tools/help/transform.md

 10. As number: convert a variable to type numeric (i.e., as.numeric(x))
 11. As integer: convert a variable to type integer (i.e., as.integer(x))
 12. As character: convert a variable to type character (i.e., as.character(x))
-13. Rev factor order: the ordering of a factor is usually alphabetical, this function reverses that order which can be useful for regression analysis where the first level is used as the base level
-14. As date (mdy): R will, by default, read dates as characters.
+13. As date (mdy): R will, by default, read dates as characters.
 Use this function if the dates are ordered as month-day-year
-15. As date (dmy): R will, by default, read dates as characters.
+14. As date (dmy): R will, by default, read dates as characters.
 Use this function if the dates are ordered as day-month-year
-16. As date (ymd): R will, by default, read dates as characters.
+15. As date (ymd): R will, by default, read dates as characters.
 Use this function if the dates are ordered as year-month-day